Just Go with It

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Just Go with It against these established plot points, we can identify how Dennis Dugan utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Just Go with It within the comedy genre.

 Dennis Dugan's Structural Approach